 Start by using a sharp, smaller knife, like a petty or paring knife.
 This will give you more control and precision while working with smaller vegetables, like shallots.
 On that note, use the largest shallots you can find.
 The number of shallots you will need depends on the number of oysters you plan to serve.
 One large shallot will be enough for mignonette for up to two dozen oysters.
 Four shallots will be enough for a cup of mignonette, which would be enough to garnish a hundred oysters.
 As you can see, you won't be toiling away for hours here; a little bit of nicely cut shallots goes a long way.

 Trim both ends of the shallots, leaving the inner root end attached, then halve them from pole to pole (lengthwise), and peel and discard the skins.
-Remove the core pieces of the shallots and reserve them for another use (butter-basted steak perhaps, or a vinaigrette that doesn't require perfectly even knife cuts).
+Remove the core pieces of the shallots and reserve them for another use (butter-basted steak perhaps, or a simple vinaigrette that doesn't require perfectly even knife cuts).
 This will leave you thin, petal-like layers of shallot.
 Using your knife, slice the shallot petals into thin strips from pole to pole, starting the tip of your knife just below the root end in order to keep them attached.

 Rotate the petals ninety degrees on your cutting board, and cross-cut them into evenly-sized brunoise pieces.
 With a properly sharpened knife, you shouldn't need to exert pressure to cut through the shallots.
 You definitely don't want to hear a crunching sound as you work, or see a puddle of shallot juice on your board; those are clear signs you are crushing their cell walls.
 Once you have finished dicing up your shallots, use a bench scraper to transfer them to a small serving bowl (or sealable container if you are making the mignonette ahead of when you plan to serve your oysters).
 Immediately cover the shallots with vinegar to halt the funk-producing chemical reaction, and to lightly pickle them as well.